Configuring RCABot and ML Models > Event Correlation

 This is the last section of the settings page.
 The event correlation algorithm runs in a scheduled fashion.
 You can use this page to adjust how frequently training and inference jobs must run.

-Click on the Save button to complete the Event Correlation configuration.
+Click on the Finish button to complete the ML Alert Correlation configuration.

 Resources